DevMountain/react-2-mini/README.md

 * Create a `constructor` method where it says `// constructor`:
   * This method should call `super()`.
   * This method should create an initial state object with the following properties:
-    * fontColor: 'black'
+    * fontColor: 'black',
     * fontSize: 12,
-    * fontFamily: 'monospace'
+    * fontFamily: 'monospace',
     * allowEdit: 'true'

 ### Solution